Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

 \subsubsection{Short Common Features}

+To provide more information of actions, short features are also required.
 We choose Kinetics-400 to pretrain our model, which has 400 classes of actions.
 Owing to the labor costs, we cannot annotate features individually for each video.
-Therefore, we find the common features of each class, and then, provide these features to all the videos in the class.
+Therefore, we find the common features of each class and provide these features to all videos in the class.
 The common features are the features that often appear in videos.
-After analyzing the features of all the classes, we finally selected 35 common features, such as \emph{indoor}, \emph{outdoor}, \emph{standing}, \emph{sitting}, and \emph{lying}.
-These features are not constant.
-If there are other suitable features, we can also add them if they can be described in words.
+After analyzing the features of all the classes, 20 common features are selected.
+These features can be divided into three types.
+The first is the scene, such as \emph{indoor}, \emph{on the grass}, \emph{in the stadium}.
+The second is the number of people, such as \emph{only one person}, \emph{so many people}.
+The third is the speed of the action, such as \emph{action is fast}, \emph{action is slow}.
+We use common features as a supplement to long features, which is unnecessary.
+When describing an action, we just say what the person is doing.
+However, the background and speed of the action are also important information, which are easily overlooked.
+Therefore, we specifically list these features.
+If we do not use the common feature and input the content as a sentence, the same effect will be achieved.
+These features are not constant; if there are other suitable features, we can add them if they can be described in words.